norsk-gjeldsinformasjon/api-docs/docs/faq.md

 ### What is the difference between pre-production and production?

 Pre-production (`preprod`) is a test environment where you can verify your integration using synthetic National Identity Numbers.
 Once your integration is verified, you switch to production URLs (without the `-preprod` suffix).
 You need to coordinate the go-live with Norsk Gjeldsinformasjon.

+### What kind of TLS server certificate do I need on my endpoints?

+If NoGi connects to your endpoints (`getalldata`, `getDataForSSN`), your server needs a **TLS server certificate** from a Mozilla-trusted CA. A standard TLS/SSL certificate is sufficient.
+See [Security requirements](reference/security-requirements.md#your-server-tls-certificate) for details.

+You do **not** need to send your server TLS certificate to Norsk Gjeldsinformasjon.